davidmckennirey/davidmckennirey.github.io/_posts/2021-06-02-bastion-write-up.md

 ### Mounting the Backup

 Judging from the 'WindowsImageBackup' folder, I am assuming this is some sort of windows backup that is exposed.
 Furthermore, there is a `.vhd` file in the share, which stands for "Virtual Hard Disk".
-This is one popular format for full disk backups, and it is definitely worth inspecting.
-I want to mount the `.vhd` file, but I don't want to pull it down locally through the HTB VPN, so I am going to mount the SMB share.
+This is a format for full disk backups and is definitely worth inspecting.
+I want to mount the `.vhd` file without pulling it down locally through the HTB VPN, so I am going to mount the SMB share.

 ```bash
 mount -t cifs //10.10.10.134/Backups ./mountpoint -o user=,password=,rw